abelardopardo/ontask_b/docs_src/Tutorial/Tasks/send_email.rst

 Comma separated list of BCC emails
   Field analogous to the previous one except that the values are used in the blind copy of the email.

+Check/exclude email addresses before sending
+  If selected the platform will offer you a last chance to specify some email addresses to *exclude* from the emails.
+This may be useful if you want to remove a small amount of addresses that you know they should not be considered but they cannot be easily removed with the use of the action filter.

 Send you a summary message?
   If selected the platform will send you (the email you used to log in) a message with a summary of the operation once all emails are sent.